-Earning your online associate in medical assisting degree prepares you to enter one of the nation’s most in-demand fields.
-Medical assistant jobs are growing in number, both because of the aging population and demand for preventive care requir physicians, hospitals, and medical facilities to hire more medical assistants to meet patients’ needs.
+Earning a medical assistant degree online prepares you to enter one of the nation’s most in-demand fields.
+Medical assistant jobs are growing in number, both because of the aging population and the growing demand for preventive care.
+Increasingly, physicians, hospitals, and medical facilities are hiring medical assistants to meet patients’ needs.
 In fact, the Bureau of Labor Statistics (BLS) projects employment for medical assistants to grow 29% by 2026.